cwurld/django-social-auth/doc/configuration.rst

     {% url "socialauth_begin" "backend-name" %}

-Backend name can be found on ``BACKENDS`` attribute in the backend module.
+Backend name can be found on ``BACKENDS`` attribute in the backend module (e.g. social_auth.backends.contrib.linkedin.py).
 The same URL works for association accounts for logged in users.

 For social account disconnection, there are two URLs, one to disconnect all social accounts for a given backend (not really useful IMO)::